 Thermoplastic pumps hold up well against corrosion, and they're also more affordable.
 They're ideal for less demanding applications if you're looking for a more economical choice.
 They're also easier to install or remove because they weigh less.

-Sizing Your Pump
+Sizing an Effluent Pump Correctly

 If you were able to get several years of service out of your old pump, chances are that it's the right horsepower to choose.
 If your previous pump stopped working after a couple of months, you may want to consider a different horsepower.
 It's possible that your old pump may have been too weak or too strong for your application.

 You'll notice that names for types of pumps are used interchangeably across the web, and the applications specific to effluent pumps may get confusing.
 The best way we can explain the difference between a sump pump, sewage pump, and an effluent pump is dependent on the material that it's pumping, and where that material is being sent to.

 The main difference between an effluent pump and a sewage pump is that effluent pumps are meant for pumping grey water with minimal solids, preferably smaller than 1/2" in diameter, whereas sewage pumps are designed to handle human waste-solids and sewage materials up to 2" diameters.

 Sewage pumps are also more powerful and generally pump water at a higher GPM (gallons per minute).
 Grinder pumps operate much like a sewage pump, with the addition of rotating blades at the base of the pump that tears up solid materials into a fine slurry before shooting through the pump and discharge pipes.
 Grinder pumps are usually used in commercial applications in restaurants, bars, hotels, or rental properties.

 You do not want to use an effluent pump in place of a sewage or grinder pump when the application involves sewage water, waste solids, or passing solids larger than 1/2" in diameter.
 You may risk the pump burning out prematurely, clogging, or sewage backups.